 B 80-89.9% of total points and not missing more than one scheduled laboratory activity.
 C 65-79.9% of total points and not missing more than one scheduled laboratory activity.
 D 55-64.9% of total points and not missing more than one scheduled laboratory activity.

-F Below 55% of total points and not missing more than one scheduled laboratory activity. a student misses more than one scheduled laboratory activity for reasons other than documented illness or emergency.
+F Below 55% of total points or informal or incomplete official withdrawal from course, or if a student misses more than one scheduled laboratory activity for reasons other than documented illness or emergency.